Llanfihangel-yng-Ngwynfa: Geography and amenities

 The main village is scattered along a gently winding uphill road extending many miles past St Michael's Church to the south.
 The housing becomes denser just south of the Llanfyllin to Llanwddyn road, WNW of Welshpool; on the east side is the cemetery, six houses largely still owned by the local authority, and a couple of bungalows.
 The church is no longer used, and is unsafe.

 At the centre are The Goat Inn, a post office/shop, and the village hall, opened in 1981, which has frequent whole-community, family and retired community events.

 History

 A war memorial is at the centre of the village.

 Ffair Llan

 A fair, known as Ffair Llan, used to be held every year on 9 May, when cattle and sheep were sold to visiting dealers.
 Piglets were brought by horse and cart, with a mesh strung over to prevent their escape.

 Demographics

 Llanfihangel community's population was 467, according to the 2011 census; a 9.5% decrease since the 516 people noted in 2001.

 The 2011 census showed 52.6% of the population could speak Welsh, a fall from 65.0% in 2001.
+The percentage declined further to 47.9 in the 2021 census.
+This is due to a complex combination of Welsh speakers - particularly of the younger generation - moving away, and immigration from England.